 This course explores the relationship between social justice initiatives (including social movements) and curatorial practice.
-Students will investigate exhibitions and their activist-based curatorial methodologies and will engage in a wide range of frameworks, including anti-colonial, decolonial, Indigenous, BIPOC (Black, Indigenous and People of Colour), anti-racist, feminist, anti-capitalist, gueer, and critical settler accountability.
+Students will investigate exhibitions and their activist-based curatorial methodologies, and will engage in a wide range of frameworks to include: anti-colonial, decolonial, Indigenous, BIPOC (Black, Indigenous and People of Colour), anti-racist, feminist, anti-capitalist, queer, and critical settler accountability.